starrchen/tunr_sinatra/readme.md

 ### Part 3.2: Artist Controller and Views

 1. Instead of listing all of our routes in app.rb (which one could do but it gets messy quickly), in general practice we import routes relating to a particular model from a file called a controller.
-As our codebase grows, we can quickly find the particular routes by looking in the correct file.
+As our codebase grows, we can quickly find a particular route by looking in the correct file.
 Create a file __artists_controller.rb__ which will hold the routes for your artists

   - We have talked about CRUD operations as covering most of what we want to do with data: Create, Read, Update, and Destroy.

   - You want to allow your user means to perform these four operations on the artists in your database.
-In this section you will define seven routes for artists which allow your user to perform these actions:
+In this section you will define seven routes for artists which allow your user to perform these actions: __Don't put these routes in yet, if you add them as you need, a workflow is produced organically__

     1. Index (index all artists) - GET "/artists"